SmithWillSuffice/ohanga-pai/content/blog/28_mushrooms.md

 government cannot cause any price pressure, since by definition the private sector bid for those resources is zero.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thirdly, the quantity theory of money is an myth.
-It is empiray false, plenty of data shows when currency supply increases firms will prefer to bring on idle capacity rather than increase prices, if there is sufficient market competition.
+It is empirically false, plenty of data shows when currency supply increases firms will prefer to bring on idle capacity rather than increase prices, if there is sufficient market competition.
 Most firms have a lot of idle capacity.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The government is a currency monopolist, and can thus always chose to set the price and let supply float, like any monopolist.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The government is a currency monopolist, and can thus always choose to set the price and let supply float, like any monopolist.
 As a simple point of logic they are price-setter, not price taker.
 Our politicians and officials do not understand this, because they are operating under the myths of neoliberal and neoclassical economics (fallacies due to not appreciating the government has a simple public monopoly on the currency and legal system).
 The result is policy advice and implementation that is needless austerity.
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Foruth, there is no public purpose served by artificially constrinaing university staff and research budgets if the real resources are already available ((including labour).
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Fourth, there is no public purpose served by artificially constraining university staff and research budgets if the real resources are already available ((including labour).
 By staying clear of university concerns the government is not in fact being "hands-off" they are wilfully imposing needless austerity, such depoliticisation attempts are a gross abnegation of public responsibility.
-The NZ government has already interfered in public education by simply being the issuer of the currency, if they fail to issue enough to meet the needs to pay taxes and the desires to save, they've generated needless unemployment (people needing to earn the tax credit who cannot get the tax credit). this is a tragic policy mistake to fix it governments needs to either lower the tax liabilties or hire all the people who they unemployed by issuing too many tax liabilities to meet the desire to save.
+The NZ government has already interfered in public education by simply being the issuer of the currency, if they fail to issue enough to meet the needs to pay taxes and the desires to save, they've generated needless unemployment (people needing to earn the tax credit who cannot get the tax credit).
+This is a tragic policy mistake, to fix it government needs to either lower the tax liabilities or hire all the people who they unemployed by issuing too many tax liabilities to meet the aggregate desires to save.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Savings in NZD are a demand withdrawal out of circulation, they are anti-inflationary, so if people still have unmet savings desires the government has not issued enough currency, and have generated needless unemployment.
 The governments fiscal deficit is our (private sector) collective savings, to the dollar.
+Why do people keep saying they want the government deficit to be reduced?
+It can only be out of gross ignorance.
+This would reduce net savings of the private sector.
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Lastly, if you desire to learn about the reality of monetary operations and fiscal policy space available to a government like NZ, which operates a fiat currency on a floating exchange rate (which is critical) then